david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 48 kHz sampling rate.
 Dynamically scaled (RMS scaling dynamic range compression), logarithmic output (dB).
 Circularly buffered.
-True bypass with 3PDT switch and LED bypass indicator. test with/without
+True bypass with 3PDT switch and LED bypass indicator. test with/without as the switch only uses one channel

 may apply normalization to the input instead of the output.
 Or at both places.
 I.e.: Linearly scale, then RMS scaling at the end.